-When you think of Botswana, an authentic African safari is probably one of the first things that comes to mind – and there’s a good reason why.
-With 4 major national parks and numerous game reserves, it’s the perfect place to seek out the Big 5 (and there’s definitely a good chance you’ll spot them) and channel your inner explorer.
-One of the main reasons wildlife and pristine landscapes flourish here is because more than 25% of the land is mandated for conservation efforts by the government.
+When you think of Botswana, an authentic African safari is probably one of the first things that come to mind – and there’s a good reason.
+With four major national parks and numerous game reserves, it’s the perfect place to seek out the Big 5 (and there’s a good chance you’ll spot them) and channel your inner explorer.
+One of the main reasons wildlife and pristine landscapes flourish here is that more than 25% of the land is mandated for conservation efforts by the government.
 So grab your safari hat and hop in the jeep – your African adventure awaits!

 Tours & Packages

 We love hearing your stories and seeing your photos!
 Check out our entire fan photo gallery and upload your photos.